VasilevMaksim/stash/docs/design.md

 **How it will work?:**

-- Stash will lunch a Job to recover the backed up database and initialize target with this recovered data.
+- Stash will lunch a Job to restore the backed up database and initialize target with this recovered data.

 ## Schedule Backup Cluster YAMLs

 User will be able to backup yaml of the cluster resources.
-However, currently stash will not provide automatic recover cluster from the YAMLs.
+However, currently stash will not provide automatic restore cluster from the YAMLs.
 So, user will have to create them manually.

-In future, Stash might be able to backup and recover not only YAMLs but also entire cluster.
+In future, Stash might be able to backup and restore not only YAMLs but also entire cluster.

 **What user have to do?**